 What makes the Banyaks a great off-peak destination is that winds are always variable because we are so close to the equator.
 There just isn’t much wind around and it is hard to predict it in any seasonal way, though there is a higher chance of storms in the off-peak Oct-Feb time.

-Offshore conditions can be had in any wind except the rare S/SW.
-Even then it is unusual for them to hang around for more than a day.
+Offshore conditions can be hard in any wind except the rare S/SW.
+Even then, it is unusual for them to hang around for more than a day.

-On any particular charter we are in the hands of mother nature, but don’t limit yourself to the middle of the year to plan your surfing trip to the Banyaks.
+On any particular charter we are in the hands of mother nature.
+Don’t limit yourself to the middle of the year to plan your surfing trip to the Banyaks.
 We’ve had some epic barrels to ourselves in January/February and November that have been some of the most memorable trips of the year.

 Our guests usually ride a standard shortboard as waves are often in the head-high to double overhead range.
 Bring a spare in case you break one (no surf shops nearby!), and something for a bigger day, just in case.

-Contact us if you have any questions about surf in the Banyaks, we look forward to helping you experience the waves in real life!
+Contact us if you have any questions about surfing in the Banyak.
+We look forward to helping you experience the best waves in real life!
 We are happy to answer any questions and try and facilitate any need.